 In El Salvador, where I was born, there is a saying that ‘Every baby comes with a loaf of bread under their arm’.

-… because we are here, giving each other the hope, courage and respect that we need as women and mothers to persevere.
+… because we are here, giving each other the hope, courage and respect that we need as women and mothers to PERSEVERE.
 We are witnesses to the fact that going through the difficulties was in every way worth it.
-That every day it’s worth it!
-And there are no regrets, only a deep, real, and lasting gratitude.
+And there are no regrets, only a deep, real, and lasting GRATITUDE.